Covert Comic Home Page

 Tuesday

-The saying “Curiosity killed the cat” isn't an argument for not being curious, it's an argument for not being a cat.
+The saying “curiosity killed the cat” isn't an argument for not being curious, it's an argument for not being a cat.

 May your hopes never be dashed, but rather, comma-delimited.